 - Decreased immunity

 - Nerve damage

 - Peripheral nerve disease

-Bottom line: Your body will cull the glucose it needs from complex carbohydrate-rich foods including vegetables, fruits, nuts, seeds, and whole grains.
+Bottom line: Your body will select the glucose it needs from complex carbohydrate-rich foods, including vegetables, fruits, nuts, seeds, and whole grains.
 Eating excess levels of starches and simple sugars can break your body’s glucose management mechanism (metabolism), resulting in numerous health problems.

-Many people recognize the inherent health risks of sugar and fructose, and thus turn to alternative forms of sweetness.
+Many people recognize the inherent health risks of sugar and fructose and thus turn to alternative forms of sweetness.
 This often occurs in the form of artificial sweeteners like aspartame and sucralose.
-Unfortunately, these sweeteners have their own health risks, are artificial chemicals, and are neurotoxic.
+Unfortunately, these sweeteners have their health risks, are artificial chemicals, and are neurotoxic.